carrickcancloud/Terraform/anvil/README.md

 ### Crawl: Security Gate (Implemented)

-The build pipeline fails on any `CRITICAL` or `HIGH` severity vulnerability, preventing insecure code from being deployed.
+The build pipeline fails on any `CRITICAL` or `HIGH` severity vulnerability.

 ### Walk: Manual Report Analysis (Implemented)

-When a build fails, or for routine audits, an engineer can analyze the detailed vulnerability reports.

 1.  **Identify the Build:** Check the GitHub Actions logs for the failed build.
-Note the environment, date, and tier (`web` or `app`).
-2.  **Locate the Full Report:** Navigate to the appropriate S3 bucket (e.g., `acmelabs-vulnerability-reports-dev`).
-Download the corresponding JSON report (e.g., `2025-09-08-dev-web-server-report.json`).
+2.  **Locate the Full Report:** Navigate to the appropriate S3 bucket (e.g., `acmelabs-vulnerability-reports-dev`) and download the JSON report.
 3.  **Remediate:**
-    - **OS Package CVE:** In most cases, the vulnerability is in a base OS package like `openssl`.
-The fix is to wait for the upstream provider (e.g., Ubuntu) to release a patch.
-Once available, simply re-running the build pipeline will automatically install the patched version.
+    - **OS Package CVE:** Wait for an upstream OS patch and re-run the build.
-    - **Application Code CVE:** If the issue is in a plugin or theme, a developer must update the vulnerable dependency in the code, commit the fix, and then a new build can be triggered.
+    - **Application Code CVE:** A developer must update the vulnerable dependency and commit the fix.
-4.  **Deploy:** Once the build succeeds, deploy the new, patched AMI using the standard deployment workflow.
+4.  **Deploy:** Once the build succeeds, deploy the new, patched AMI.

 ### Run: Automated Security Dashboard (Future Enhancement)

-For mature teams needing at-a-glance visibility, the JSON reports in S3 can be used to power a low-cost, serverless security dashboard.
-This provides trend analysis and a single pane of glass for your security posture.
+For mature teams, the JSON reports in S3 can be used to power a low-cost, serverless security dashboard using **AWS Glue, Amazon Athena, and Amazon QuickSight**.

-**Architecture:**
--   Use **AWS Glue** to crawl the S3 report buckets and create a data catalog.
--   Use **Amazon Athena** to run standard SQL queries against the reports.
--   Use **Amazon QuickSight** to connect to Athena and build interactive dashboards, charts, and tables.